hyperapi/core/README.md

 });
 ```

-### Process response before delivery
+### `onResponse` hook

-Final hook executed before returning response to driver.
+Executed before returning response to driver.
 Receives all context from the request lifecycle.

 This hook has access to both the original driver request and the transformed request.
 Also, errors thrown from this hook will not change the response.